External documentation and training resources

 Some of the LLVM OpenMP backend developer present ideas on OpenMP Parallelism-Aware Optimizations.

-Also, GNU OpenMP implementation documentation and the source code of the GNU or the LLVM implementation can be of interest.
+Also, GCC OpenMP implementation documentation and the source code of the GCC or the LLVM implementation can be of interest.

 Generating (pseudo) random numbers